-I have a forthcoming monograph with Oxford University Press, based on my ongoing work on energy security.
+I have recently published a monograph with Oxford University Press, based on my ongoing work on energy security.
 This is titled The Energy Security Paradox: Rethinking Energy (In)security in the United States and China.

 At Sheffield, I am undertaking a three-year research project funded by a Leverhulme Trust Early Career Fellowship, titled ‘Securing China: Understanding security politics beyond the West’.
 Having completed 8 months of fieldwork in China I am now in the early stages of writing a monograph on Chinese security politics.

 My research has been supported by external funding from the UK Economic and Social Research Council and by the Leverhulme Trust.